anne-urai/lab_wiki/Practical.md

 - Olthoff room (CogPsy) for up to 8 ppl: there is a paper calendar at the secretariat.

 ### Conferences
+Feel free to explore meetings and conferences, and discuss where you'd like to go!

 I normally go to the Dutch [NVP](https://www.societyforbrainandcognition.nl/) (more cognitive) or [DNM](https://dnm22.azuleon.org/) (more neuro) meetings in person, and to the virtual NeuroMatch conferences.
 Depending on your career stage and interests, you can consider attending [FENS](https://fensforum.org/), [SfN](https://www.sfn.org/), [ECVP](https://ecvp.eu/), [ASSC](https://theassc.org/), CCN, [Cosyne](https://www.cosyne.org/), [CogSci](https://cognitivesciencesociety.org/).

 #### Smaller meetings
 - [Society for the Biology of Decision Making](https://sbdm2023.sciencesconf.org/)
 - [Bernstein Conference](https://bernstein-network.de/en/bernstein-conference/bernstein-conference-2024/)

 ### Summer schools
 I strongly encourage students and postdocs to attend at least one summer school.
-Neuromatch Academy is fantastic, as is the in-person [Rauischolzhausen vision science](http://www.allpsych.uni-giessen.de/rauisch/) one.
-Feel free to explore meetings and conferences, and discuss where you'd like to go!

 - [overview of summer schools by Natalie Schaworonkow](https://docs.google.com/spreadsheets/d/1nezjxkU8kGsA9MUI3Eph60s303VwfQLqMSNrSnnRSzk/edit#gid=1015366364)
 - Rauischolzhausen, vision science
 - CSHL, vision science